c-wilson/insight_de_challenge/README.md

         return True

     def get_next(self):
-        # parse data and return as a RequestRecord.
+        # parse data and return as a dict.
-        return RequestRecord(...)
+        return {
+            'ip': '10.10.10.10',
+            'timestamp': 12234234. # float representing UNIX epoch time in seconds }
 ```

 ### Streaming data sources
 Streaming data would not arrive as a CSV, but rather as HTTP POSTs or the like.
 This was written with OOD, so handling